 397 Ways to Save Money | Kerry K. Taylor

-She takes you from room-to-room in your financial house giving fantastic and creative ideas for saving money.
+She takes you from room-to-room in your “financial house” to give you fantastic and creative ideas for saving money.
 Ms. Taylor goes on to show how thinking differently than most people can lead to savings.
+If you’re looking for the best financial books to help you cut costs in your life, this is definitely a top choice!

 Connect with Kerry on LinkedIn